 Many tools used by health professionals to assess suicide risk rely heavily upon verbal information from patients, despite the majority of interpersonal communication being of a non-verbal nature.
 To facilitate a more thorough risk assessment, both verbal and non-verbal cues must be assessed.

-Some examples of non-verbal cues may include:
+Examples of non-verbal cues

 - Downcast eyes